martin-0x029A/matrix-rainstorm/README.md

 # Matrix Rain 🌧

-A mesmerizing Matrix-style rain animation written in C and optimized for WebAssembly (WASM).
-Perfect for creating an engaging background effect on your website.
+A mesmerizing Matrix-style rain animation written in C, now packed with enhanced physics effects and fractal lightning.
+Optimized for WebAssembly (WASM) and powered by SDL2, this project is perfect for creating an engaging background effect on your website.

 ## 🎮 Preview